GabrielHub/UniversitySimulator/README.md

 - Renown: Now based on Faculty Pay, Student To Faculty Ratio, and boosted by Building and Special Student bonuses.
 A static boost based on the avg Stars of High School Agreements from the previous stage carry over.
 - High School Agreements: No longer available or a factor, converted to a static boost or detriment depending on the high schools you aquired.
 - Random Events: Are now active.
 Random chance of an event happening every turn, that can be helpful or hurtful depending on how well you're doing.
-- Available Upgrades: Marketing Campaign I (increases renown by a small amount), Marketing Campaign II (increasaes HSA static boost by a small amount), Financial Aid Program (Increases odds of special student), *More to be designed*
+- Available Upgrades: Marketing Campaign I (increases renown by a small amount), Marketing Campaign II (increasaes HSA static boost by a small amount), Financial Aid Program (Increases odds of special student), Advanced Analysis (upgrades the statistics page), *Design later when implemented*

 **Lose Condition:**
 - No wealth or students
 - Fall out of national ranking (only a lose condition once you make it past 50)

 **Win Condition:**
-- Become number 1 ranked national university, certain amount of buildings, endowment (how much alumni)
+- Become number 1 ranked national university, certain amount of buildings

-## End Game: *TO BE DESIGNED*
+## End Game:

+**Premise:**

+	Who likes Monopoly?
+The University demands a universal takeover!
+By this stage of the game, the goal of the University is to become the single University for everyone!
+Start off by buying other campuses to serve as sattelite campuses until you can take over other full universities!

+**Focus:**

+	* Building Management - You must manage your buildings by upgrading them to specific types of buildings.
+(Buildings focused on housing, lecture halls, research, so on) Uses endowment and permanently reduces the amount of endowment you have.
+	* Campus Management - While you no longer worry about student growth, students can now be spent on buying a new University/Campus when they become available.
+	* Endowment - Ranking and Wealth are no longer factors, and instead the amount of wealth you have is converted into endowment.
+Endowment is a budget that is spent every turn.
+	* Power - New resource that depends on renown and the number of campuses you have.
+Now used to unlock new Campus/Universities to buy and at higher amounts destroys competing Universities.
+	* Special People - A chance of a special person occurs every 4 turns, chance can be increased using endowment.
+Special people can give you connections to other other Campuses that allow you to purchase them.

+**Details:**

+- Power: Main Goal
+- Campuses: Soft Goal
+- Student Growth: Now a static linear function based on building upgrades.
+- Faculty Growth: Now a static linera function based on building upgrades.
+- Alumni: Now a static amount every turn.
+- Renown: Now based on building upgrades.
+- University Count: All the universities left in the world.
+- Available Upgrades: Campus Capacity (Allows you to remove limits on buying campuses), A.I.
+Administration (Unlocks full statistics tab), *Design others once implemented*

+**Lose Condition:**
+- There's a limited amount of endowment.
+If spread too thin you may not longer be able to progress.

+**Win Condition:**
+- Become the only University

 ### Events